neftjs/neft/index.coffee.md

 		(arg, callback, onEnd, thisArg) ->

-			throw new TypeError if typeof arg isnt 'object' throw new TypeError if typeof callback isnt 'function' onEnd = NOP if typeof onEnd isnt 'function'
+			if typeof arg isnt 'object'
+				throw new TypeError

+			if typeof callback isnt 'function'
+				throw new TypeError

+			if typeof onEnd isnt 'function'
+				onEnd = NOP

 			method = if isArray arg then forArray else forObject method arg, callback, onEnd, thisArg

 			thisArg

-### isEmpty
+### isEmpty()

 Check if specified object or array is empty.
 Proto is not checking.